Frances Drake

 Frances Drake (born Frances Morgan Dean; October 22, 1912 – January 18, 2000) was an American actress best known for playing Eponine in Les Misérables (1935).

 Early years

 Drake was born in New York City as Frances Morgan Dean to a wealthy family.
-She was educated at Havergal College in Canada and at age 14 "she was sent to school in England, under her grandmother's wing."
+She was educated at Havergal College in Canada and at age 14 "she was sent to school in England, under her aunt Violet Dean."
 She was there when the stock market crashed in 1929.

 Career

 Needing to make money for the first time in her life, Drake became a dancer and stage actress and found that film paid even better.
 In 1933, she explained: "I met an actor in London – Gordon Wallace, who was in Eva Le Gallienne's repertory company for a while – and he asked me to form a dance team with him.
 We danced, and a stage producer asked us to take parts in a play.
 Then I was invited to make films in England."

 She returned to the United States in 1934 and was offered a contract by Paramount, which changed her name to Frances Drake (after the studio initially wanted her new name to be Marianne Morel to avoid confusion with the then-popular star Frances Dee).
 She was coached by opera singer and actress Marguerite Namara while continuing in film.
 She was often typecast in "damsel in distress" roles and appeared in proto-horror and proto-sci-fi films opposite stars like Bela Lugosi, Boris Karloff, and Peter Lorre.
 One film reference book summed up Drake's career as follows: "She played leads in many Hollywood productions of the '30s, often as the terrified heroine of horror and mystery tales."